pubkey/rxdb/orga/bug-checklist.md

 # Bug checklist

-This is a list of stuff wich could be done to analyse a bug you have found in RxDB.
+This is a list of stuff which could be done to analyse a bug you have found in RxDB.

 ## Different browsers